We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 This section covers:

+Sociology is the study of social behaviour or society, including its origins, development, organisation, networks, and institutions.
+It is a social science that uses empirical research and critical analysis to understand social order, disorder and change.
 The simplest view of the academic discipline of sociology is that it is somehow concerned with the understanding of human societies.
-However, this does not take us very far as most people feel they know a good deal about the society in which they live because they experience it everyday; this can be described as 'common-sense' knowledge.
+However, this does not take us very far as most people feel they know a good deal about the society in which they live because they experience it every day; this can be described as 'common-sense' or experiential knowledge.
 Another approach would be to define sociology as a research-based study of society.
 However, there are other academic disciplines such as history, politics, economics, anthropology and social psychology that also have human society as the object of study.
 Probably the best way of defining the contribution of sociology is by looking at the key questions that originally stimulated the development of the academic discipline and which continue to underpin sociological research today:

-- What gives social life a sense of stability & order?
+- What gives social life a sense of stability and order?

-- How does social change & development come about?
+- How does social change and development come about?

 - What is the nature of the relationship between the individual and the society in which they live?

-- To what extent does the society into which people are born shape their beliefs, behaviour, & life chances (including health outcomes)?
+- To what extent does the society into which people are born shape their beliefs, behaviours, and life chances (including health outcomes)

 Understanding and explaining social phenomena